genialo555/agent-classifier/docs/ANISML_TECHNICAL_DOCUMENTATION.md

 - **Custom Rule Extension:** Rapidly define and integrate new Cursor rules via XML and Python hooks, with unit test scaffolding and CoT logging.
 - **One-Line Pipeline Orchestration:** Execute the full sequence from environment setup to final export in a single command for CI/CD or ad hoc runs.
 - **CI/CD & Automation Ready:** Easily integrate into linting, smoke tests, scheduled tasks, and reporting workflows.
+- **Thematic Organization:** Automatically cluster and organize taxonomy entries into thematic groups using unsupervised learning.
+- **Type de Veille Classification:** Group entries by their declared type de veille categories for domain-specific analysis.
+- **Interactive Customization:** Provide tools for users to rename themes and reassign entries between categories.
+- **Visual Analytics:** Generate informative visualizations of taxonomy distribution across themes and types.
+- **Article Classification:** Automatically analyze and classify new articles by theme and type de veille based on their content.

 ## 13. Agent & PPO Fine-Tuning